northbrookjs/northbrook/README.md

 #### **northbrook release**

-Publishes all modified packages to NPM following semantic versioning.
+Publishes all modified packages to NPM following semantic versioning and generates a changelog for each package.

+##### options
+`--check` - Checks what needs to be releases and generates the changelog, but only outputs to the console.

 #### **northbrook exec [command...]**

 > $ nb exec -- cat package.json

 Runs a command inside of all managed packages.

+##### options
+`--only <packageName>` - runs the command in only the specified package.

 #### **northbrook link**